Fulham 1-1 Man Utd: Bruno Fernandes misses penalty before Emile Smith Rowe cancels out controversial opener

 A Rodrigo Muniz own goal had put them in front just before the hour mark despite United defender Leny Yoro pushing centre-back Calvin Bassey in the back with both hands as he headed a corner in off the Fulham striker.

-"He is lucky to get away with that," said Sky Sports' Gary Neville on co-commentary.
+"He is lucky to get away with that," said Sky Sports' Gary Neville on co-commentary before Bassey told Sky Sports: "When the ref looks back on it, he will be disappointed."

 - As it happened | Teams | Match stats